DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 - - An Infant has the same status number as their accompanying Adult
 - wheelchair_ssr = CharField(1 character) - Optional Wheelchair Information
 - - That is, is this passenger a PRM?
-- - *Blank for No, R for WHCR, S for WCHS, C for WCHC*
+- - *Blank for No, R for WCHR, S for WCHS, C for WCHC*
 - wheelchair_type = CharField(1 character) - Optional Accompanying Wheelchair Information
 - - Is this passenger travelling with their **own** wheelchair?
 If so, what type of wheelchair is it?
 - - *Blank for No, M for WCMP, L for WCLB, D for WCBD, W for WCBW*